blacktop/presentations/README.md

 ### [blacktop.github.io/presentations](https://blacktop.github.io/presentations/)

-> ⚠️ **NOTE:** Ironically this site won't render when you have Lockdown Mode enabled 💀
+> ⚠️ **NOTE:** Ironically this site won't render the slides when you have Lockdown Mode enabled 💀

 So to view the animations you can view locally: